Jin dynasty (1115–1234): Wanyan Liang (1150–1161)

 Liang's vision of himself as a Chinese emperor extended to his ambition to control all of China, including the territory of the Song dynasty.
 To fulfil his dream of becoming the ruler of all China, Wanyan attacked the Song in 1161.
 In 1158, he accused the Song of breaking the Shaoxing Treaty by making illicit purchases of horses at the border markets.
-Preparations for an all out invasion of the Song started in 1159. dispatched the minister of war to inspect the border with the Western Xia to make sure no border unrest could upset the campaign against the Song.
+Preparations for an all out invasion of the Song started in 1159.
+He dispatched the minister of war to inspect the border with the Western Xia to make sure no border unrest could upset the campaign against the Song.
 Horses were requisitioned in great numbers and a total of 560,000 animals were reported to have been utilized for the war effort.
 A large store of weaponry was gathered in the Central Capital.
 A mandatory draft for the Han population was implemented, which was met with local resistance and rebellions in the south, particularly on the border with the Song dynasty.
 However, recruitment efforts continued until the summer of 1161.
 Anticipating combat with the Song navy and the need for river transport, Liang recruited 30,000 sailors and confiscated a great number of barges for his army.

 In the summer of 1161, Wanyan Liang personally led his army from the Central Capital to the Southern Capital and killed all the surviving male descendants of the Yelü clan of the Liao dynasty and the House of Zhao of the Song dynasty.
 Over 130 persons were killed during the purge.
 Liang's purge of the Liao royal clan caused the Khitans to rebel, and 10,000 soldiers were forced to be diverted to quell the rebellion in the northeast.
 Liang also killed Empress Tudan for criticizing his campaign against the Song.
 Another rebellion broke out in the former Supreme Capital at Huining Prefecture led by Liang's cousin, the soon-to-be crowned Wanyan Yong.

 There was no formal declaration of war against the Song.
 As late as 14 June 1161, Jin envoys were at the Song court congratulating Gaozong on his birthday.
 However one of the envoys behaved in a belligerent manner, alerting the Song to Jin plans to attack them.
 The Jin envoy was executed and the Song strengthened their border defenses in time for the invasion.
 Wanyan Liang concentrated his forces on the northern bank of the Huai River.
 He left the Southern Capital on 15 October and crossed the Huai on 28 October, advancing toward the Yangtze.
-The Song forces reinforced their line of defense on the Yangtze and pro-actively attacked the Jin in some locales, notably scoring a few successes to the west and conquering some Jin prefectures.
+The Song forces reinforced their line of defence on the Yangtze and pro-actively attacked the Jin in some locales, notably scoring a few successes to the west and conquering some Jin prefectures.